-When Queen Made a Sequel With ‘A Day at the Races’
+When Queen Attempted to Make a Sequel With ‘A Day at the Races’

 How did Queen attempt to follow the grandeur, success and expense of A Night at the Opera?
 The band tried to do it all over again with A Day at the Races, a 1976 sequel to its blockbuster from the previous year that continued the album’s complicated studio techniques, stylistic range and bombastic sound.
 Not a group to shy away from excess, Queen never thought that you could have too much of a good thing.